Ariz-Kazani/THE-MOVIE-PUBLIC/README.md

 ## Credits

-Code was Written by Ariz Kazani.
-Special thanks to Omar Qayum for the original idea for this project!
+Code written by Ariz Kazani.
+Special thanks to Omar Qayum for the original project idea!